 We cannot predict whether we will encounter problems with our ongoing, planned or any future clinical trials that will cause regulatory agencies, institutional review boards, or us to suspend or delay a trial.
-For example, in November 2018, the Company announced the temporary suspension of the Phase 1 clinical trial for CB4211, our lead MBT candidate, in order to address injection site reactions and we resumed the trial in June 2019.
+For example, in November 2018, the Company announced the temporary suspension of the Phase 1 clinical trial for CB4211, our lead MBT candidate, in order to address injection site reactions, and we resumed the trial in June 2019.
 In November 2019, we announced the completion of the Phase 1a portion of the clinical trial and the commencement of the recruiting phase of the final Phase 1b stage of the study.
+However, in March 2020, we announced a delay in the completion of our Phase 1b study for NASH and obesity.
+The delays were caused by a pause by some of our clinical research organization partners in all of their activities related to the study in response to developments relating to the COVID-19 pandemic.
+We announced the resumption of our Phase 1b study in July 2020.
+In response to a routine annual development safety update report (the "DSUR") we submitted to the FDA on August 6, 2020, the FDA requested additional details regarding injection site reaction safety data presented in the DSUR.
+The additional information was provided to the FDA.
+FDA's review of such information could result in the delay or suspension of our Phase 1b study to address any concerns.
 Clinical trials and clinical data collection protocols can be delayed for a variety of reasons, including:

-- unanticipated consequences of the formulation of the product candidate requiring us to pause the trial to investigate alternative formulations; - · the occurrence of unacceptable drug-related side effects or adverse events experienced by participants in our clinical trials; - · discussions with the FDA regarding the scope or design of our clinical trials and clinical data collection protocols; - delays or the inability to obtain required approvals from institutional review boards or other responsible entities at clinical sites selected for participation in our existing or future clinical trials;

-- adverse findings in clinical or nonclinical studies related to the safety of our product candidates in humans; - the amendment of clinical trial or data collection protocols to reflect changes in regulatory requirements and guidance or other reasons, as well as subsequent reexamination of amendments of clinical trial or data collection protocols by institutional review boards or other responsible bodies; and - the need to repeat or conduct additional clinical trials as a result of inconclusive or negative results, failure to replicate positive early clinical data in subsequent clinical trials, failure to deliver an efficacious dose of a product candidate, poorly executed testing, a failure of a clinical site to adhere to the clinical protocol, an unacceptable study design or other problems.
+- unanticipated consequences of the formulation of the product candidate requiring us to pause the trial to investigate alternative formulations; - the occurrence of unacceptable drug-related side effects or adverse events experienced by participants in our clinical trials; - discussions with the FDA regarding the scope or design of our clinical trials and clinical data collection protocols; - delays or the inability to obtain required approvals from institutional review boards or other responsible entities at clinical sites selected for participation in our existing or future clinical trials; - adverse findings in clinical or nonclinical studies related to the safety of our product candidates in humans; - the amendment of clinical trial or data collection protocols to reflect changes in regulatory requirements and guidance or other reasons, as well as subsequent reexamination of amendments of clinical trial or data collection protocols by institutional review boards or other responsible bodies; and - the need to repeat or conduct additional clinical trials as a result of inconclusive or negative results, failure to replicate positive early clinical data in subsequent clinical trials, failure to deliver an efficacious dose of a product candidate, poorly executed testing, a failure of a clinical site to adhere to the clinical protocol, an unacceptable study design or other problems.